It was a quick altercation in the hallway, most wouldn’t think anything of it.

 There’s a pause, and she slowly raises her hand with a confident, clear gaze.
 “That’s me.”
 She assumes Scout Minion just heard a hilarious joke; that must be it.

 Scout Minion gestures up to the makeshift throne formed out of the piles of thousands of other manuscripts.
-It is there that Chaos awaits.
-“Congratulations,” Scout Minion says with a hint of irony in her voice.
+It is there that Chaos awaits, patient and paternal.
+“Congratulations,” Scout Minion says with an atomically-small hint of irony in her voice.

-There’s an uproarious cheer and Literary Short Fiction Minion’s heart leaps for joy as two large minions take her up on their shoulders to deliver her to the overlord’s fancy demon-skin recliner.
+There’s an uproarious cheer and Literary Short Fiction Minion’s heart leaps for joy as two large minions take her up on their shoulders to deliver her to the overlord’s fancy dragon-skin recliner.

 It’s an ethereal moment for her, as she’s lifted up from the dregling crowds to meet with their master, their lord.
 She spares only a passing glance at the face of Fanfiction Minion.
 She looks horrified, shouting “wait!” even though her voice is drowned out by the heaving crowds of celebrating minions.
 Literary Short Fiction Minion smiles to herself.
 “She must be so jealous” she thinks to herself as she and her retainers hit the halfway point up the mountain of defeated manuscripts, like a million fallen bodies with only one victor.

 In bliss and simple, angelic peace, she takes in the air as the upper walls of The Center Tower come into view, with all their shops and institutes for various sciences.
 The sky, installed upon the enclosed dimensional space by arcane means, is now displaying a dramatic, Olympian sunset.

 She has made it.
 It’s all up from here.

 Looking forward, she sees High Overlord Chaos smiling at her with the same excited, ageless love that he affords all of his minions, but now he loves her the best, she’s sure.